milesgwood/milesgwood.github.io/pages/setup/monkeymedia.md

  - Edited a song to cut out the crowd noise - just let Monkey Media rescan the file.
  - Just fixed the tags for a bunch of new files - select the files and save the changes with `ctrl+s`

  To avoid songs I fixed the tags for from getting bumped to the top of the library I deselected the `modify timestamp when updating tags` option.
 I may want to change that.
-I JUST SET IT TO BUMP THEM UP AGAIN

 ## Auto Organize Schema